Malobika8/All-In-One/JavaCollections/Intro-Ch-1.md

       <img width="997" alt="Screenshot 2024-06-27 at 8 46 46 PM" src="https://github.com/Malobika8/All-In-One/assets/111234135/ee1456cf-5c21-4ec5-93f5-6fe4d9c72775">

-  4. Vector: If multiple people try to insert in ArrayList and LL, there will be lot of issues.
+  3. *Vector:* If multiple people try to insert in ArrayList and LL, there will be a lot of issues as they are not Thread safe.
 That is          what happens when multiple threads try to access the same block which is the reason why Synchronization is important.
 This ensures          that the data is not corrupted.

-     * This class is just like ArrayList but along with that, it ensures Thread safety.
+     * This Class is just like ArrayList but along with that, it ensures Thread safety.
      * It can be used in a multi-threaded environment and the data won't be corrupted.
      * This class implements "growable" array of objects similar to ArrayList.
      * Vector is not generally used though as there are better DataStructure available that are much faster.
 This is a legacy DataStructure.